My Sport KISS CCR is Still Going Strong

 There are refinements for sure.
 KISS rebreathers no longer look so homemade, and I’m told the counter lung designs make the work of breathing better in different diver orientations.
 As much affection as I have my vintage Sport KISS, I’m dying to buy a new rebreather.

 Anyway, the Sport KISS CCR works like a champ.
-It holds positive and negative pressure extremely well (remember, maintenance), and has a proven bi-lateral scrubber design.
+It holds positive and negative pressure extremely well (because, maintenance), and has a proven bi-lateral scrubber design.
 I’ve read that the Sport Kiss scrubber design is one of the reasons for the published depth limit.
 I don’t test the limits of scrubber duration, so I can’t say much about that.

 Sport KISS rebreather, cool thing #3